-Democracy stock.
-Although our sample is restricted to minimally democratic countries, liberal democratic institutions may prove more resilient in countries that have been democratic longer.
-A measure of democracy stock gives the total number of years since World War II (or, for newer countries, independence) a country scored 6 or higher on the Polity5 combined polity score (Marshall 2020).
+stock gives the total number of years since World War II (or, for newer countries, independence) for which a country scored 6 or higher on the Polity 5 combined polity score (Marshall 2020).

 Post-communism.

 An indicator for post-communist countries, coded 1 during the first five years following regime transition and 0 otherwise, accounts for the potential fragility of democratic institutions in these countries, which may render them more susceptible to populist demagoguery.

 Economic development.

 A measure of gross domestic product (GDP) per capita, rendered in constant 2010 U.S. dollars and logged to reduce skew, captures a country's level of economic development (World Bank 2020).
-This variable accounts for the long-observed relationship between economic development and the stability of democratic institutions (e.g., Lipset 1959; Przeworski at al. 2000).
+This variable accounts for the long-observed relationship between economic development and the stability of democratic institutions (e.g., Lipset 1959; Przeworski et al. 2000).

 Population.

 World Bank (2020) also supplies a measure of population size (logged), a standard control variable in cross-national analyses.
 On the one hand, democracy may be more difficult to sustain in populous countries; on the other hand, pressures arising from large or small populations may thrust populists into power (Auerswald and Yun 2018).

 World society linkage.

 A variable counting the (logged) number of country linkages to international nongovernmental organizations (INGOs), coded from the Yearbook of International Organizations (Union of International Associations 1990-2018), is a standard proxy for exposure to world culture, including globally institutionalized cultural and political models of liberal democracy.

 Violent conflict.

 Two indices of civil and international conflict come from the Major Episodes of Political Violence database (Marshall 2019).
 Conflict may prolong populists' tenure in office (Kyle and Mounk 2018), and it also affects many of the substantive outcomes we analyze: for example, it reduces respect for basic human rights (e.g., Poe, Tate, and Keith 1999) and erodes levels of political tolerance (e.g., Hutchison 2014).

 Non-violent protest.

 A variable from Banks and Wilson (2018) records the annual number of peaceful public gatherings of at least 100 people for expressing opposition to government policies or authority.
 It is logged (after adding a constant of 1) to reduce skew.

-Protest activity might simultaneously catapult populists into power and pressure governments to enact policy changes.7 Moreover, the same grievances-real or perceived-that galvanize protests might also drive voters to support populist candidates or parties.
+Protest activity might simultaneously catapult populists into power and pressure governments to enact policy changes.
+Moreover, the same grievances-real or perceived-that galvanize protests might also drive voters to support populist candidates or parties.

 Public opinion.

 Levels of popular support for populism, liberal democracy, and substantive policies likely reflect currents of public opinion in a country.
 Data limitations make it difficult to gauge public opinion directly in large-scale cross-national studies, so we control indirectly for its major social and demographic determinants.
-Following the work of Ronald Inglehart and associates (e.g., Inglehart 2018; Norris and Inglehart 2019), we adjust estimates for educational attainment, measured in years for adults (Institute for Health Metrics and Evaluation 2015, 2020; Coppedge et al. 2020); secularity, defined as the percentage of a country's population identifying as not religious (Brown and James 2019);8 and the age structure of the population, modeled as a quadratic function of median age (United Nations 2019).9
+Following the work of Ronald Inglehart and associates (e.g., Inglehart 2018; Norris and Inglehart 2019), we adjust estimates for educational attainment, measured in years for adults (Institute for Health Metrics and Evaluation 2015, 2020; Coppedge et al. 2020); secularity, defined as the percentage of a country's population identifying as not religious (Brown and James 2019); and the age structure of the population, modeled as a quadratic function of median age (United Nations 2019).